tophat/networkjs/README.md

 ### Stability: Detecting network unstable/stable events

-If you want to receive network stability events, you need to at least supply a URL to the resource you wish to ping.
+If you want to receive network stability events, you need to supply a URL to the resource you wish to ping.
 Please keep in mind that the resource you provide will affect the duration of the ping.
 If you choose a smaller/larger resource, you should decrease/increase the `durationThreshold` (see below).

 ```javascript
 {